TsaiLintung/fastdid/README.md

 # Acknowledgments

-**fastdid** is created by Lin-Tung Tsai, Maxwell Kellogg,and Kuan-Ju Tseng.
+**fastdid** is created by Lin-Tung Tsai, Maxwell Kellogg, and Kuan-Ju Tseng.